Entrenched incumbent Maduro is declared winner of Venezuela's disputed presidential election

 There was no immediate comment from the opposition, which had vowed to defend its votes.
 Opposition leaders planned to hold a news conference later in the day.

+In the Petare neighborhood, people started walking shouting against Maduro, and some masked young people tore down campaign posters of him hung on lampposts.
+Heavily armed security forces were standing just a few blocks away from the protest, which was peaceful.

+“It’s going to fall.
+It’s going to fall.
+This government is going fall!” some of the protesters shouted as they walked.

-As Maduro spoke, demonstrators began to gather at a few points in Caracas, the capital, and some attempted to block freeways, including one that connects it with a port city where the country’s main international airport is.
+People on rooftops looked on, banging pots and waving Venezuelan flags as a show of support.
+Some protesters attempted to block freeways, including one that connects the capital with a port city where the country’s main international airport is.

 "Venezuelans and the entire world know what happened," González said.
 But he and his allies asked supporters to remain calm and called on the government to avoid stoking conflict.